Gifts and Promised Gifts from the Collection of David Horvitz and Francie Bishop Good

-David Horvitz, Chair Emeritus, NSU Art Museum Board of Governors, and Francie Bishop Good are leading collectors and advocates of the arts who have been members of NSU Art Museum’s Board of Governors since 2007.
+David Horvitz, Chair Emeritus, NSU Art Museum Board of Governors, and Francie Bishop Good, current Chair, are leading collectors and advocates of the arts who have been members of NSU Art Museum’s Board of Governors since 2007.
 Francie Bishop Good is an artist whose work has been exhibited throughout the United States, Europe and Latin America.
-In addition to their promised gift of artworks by women and multicultural artists, the couple’s $1 million challenge grant from the David and Francie Horvitz Family Foundation in 2016, was successfully met and supported museum exhibitions, programming and operations.
-The gift followed the successful fulfillment of the Horvitz Family Foundation’s $1.5 million challenge grant to the museum.
+In addition to their promised gift of artworks by women and multicultural artists, the couple has made $3.2 million in challenge grants to the museum since 2014, all of which have been successfully fulfilled.
 In 2006, the couple established the Fort Lauderdale alternative art space, Girls’ Club, whose mission is educating the public, nurturing the careers of female artists, and serving as a resource for students, scholars, curators and practicing artists on the contributions of women to the field of contemporary art.